 Dyslexia Training Institute

 Kelli Sandman-Hurley and Tracy Block-Zaretsky, the founders of the Dyslexia Training Institute. provide training on the Orton-Gillingham approach as well as Structured Word Inquiry.

-Rebecca is a Structured Word Inquiry Coach who also does training in Chancery Script and writes a wonderful blog at her site.
+Rebecca is a Structured Word Inquiry Coach who also does training in Chancery Script and SWI.
+She also writes a wonderful blog at her site.

-A team of experienced teachers and trainers providing training on implementing structured word inquiry in schools.
+A team of experienced teachers and trainers providing training on implementing SWI in schools.

 Real Spellers provides a forum for discussing questions about real spelling.